dbrumley/fuzz-init/src/templates/c/TUTORIAL.md

 ### Why This Example Works Well

-The GPS parser is an ideal fuzzing target because it:
+This library is an ideal fuzzing target because it:
 - **Processes Untrusted Input**: Takes string data that could come from anywhere
-- **Has Complex Logic**: Parsing involves many code paths and edge cases
+- **Has Complex Logic**: Processing involves many code paths and edge cases
 - **Contains Real Bugs**: Intentional vulnerabilities that fuzzing will discover
 - **Fast Execution**: Runs quickly enough for millions of iterations